ajaypatel6/Mantis/README.md

 Using 3-grams method we detect and seperate the strings to find commonality within the code intermediates

+More information is fully documented in the SRS

 # What was done
 Senior Capstone Group Project